koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > ...

-**Question**: Is Bill a grader-optimizer?
+> [!question] Is Bill a grader-optimizer?

->!
+> >!
 No!
 Bill's cognition is shaped towards _acquiring diamonds_, his cognition reliably pulls him into futures where he has more diamonds. **This is not grader-optimization.** This is Bill caring about diamonds, not about his own evaluations of whether a plan will acquire diamonds.

 ### Scenario 2